cagov/covid19.ca.gov-site-eng-playbook/content/pages/components/style-guide.md

 An optional way to give users an outline of a long page is to add a page index at the top.

 * Start with a brief sentence that states the most important takeaway on the page.
-* Follow with text that introduces the index, like "On this page you will find:"
+* Follow with text that introduces the index, like _On this page you will find_:
 * Make a bulleted, bolded list of the h2 headers on the page.
 Do not link subheaders.
 If something is important enough to appear in the page index, elevate it to an h2 header.
 * Make each h2 header an anchor link, and link each item in the index to its corresponding header.